 FunctionalityAuto-play, repeat bet, low minimumsReal-time playTable service, use of physical chips

-Learning environmentDemo mode available for beginnersRealistic experience at the comfort of your homeGreat for observing other players before joining
+Learning environmentDemo mode available for beginnersRealistic experience from the comfort of your homeGreat for observing other players before joining

 AtmosphereBasic visuals and soundsLive action feelFull casino ambience with sights and sounds

 Casino baccarat is slower-paced (which some people like) but more social.
-It also has the added benefits of in-house service for those too lazy to get up and make their own coffee.
+It also has the added benefits of waitress service for those too lazy to get up and make their own coffee.

 Baccarat Casino Etiquette